AdamBrodzinski/Retina-Sprites-for-Compass/README.md

 ## ** Note **
-Compass will output the sprite path as /images/sprites/blahblah.png so you will need to use a simple server to preview it (which you're probably doing anyhow).
+Compass will output the sprite path as /images/sprites/foo.png so you will need to use a simple server to preview it.
+If you don't have one, checkout this simple `server` command works well. https://gist.github.com/1525217